zenomt/webid-auth-protocol/README.md

     in the `aud`ience of the `id_token` in certain circumstances, to be used as an application identity (with caveats);

-  - A token delivery mode with which to establish an application identity (with caveats);

   - An API endpoint for obtaining an access token when using WebID-TLS;

+  - A token delivery mode with which to establish an application identity when using WebID-TLS (with caveats);

   - An operational semantics.